sanad-code/spring-security-embarkx/README.md

 - we need to enable form login with defaults
 - we can sesssion from statfull to stateless.
 - We can premit certain requestes and deny others.

+### Section 4 Secure Notes Project

+- We created Note entity and added lombok and JPA dependencies.